adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/04-transactions.md

 Voila!
 You have just created and used a transaction.

 ### Points to Note
-- Just like the `Database` object, you can also use the `trx` object to create new queries.
+- Just like the `Database` object, you can also use the `trx` object to create new instances of the query builder.
 - The `trx.commit` and `trx.rollback` methods are async, so do make sure to put `await` in front of them.
 - Lucid reserves a dedicated connection as soon as `Database.transaction()` method is called and releases the connection after commit or rollback actions.